MandarGogate/av-challenge-website/challenge-data/scene-gen.md

 ## Building the scenes

-Next, we present and overview of the scene generation process:
+Next, we present an overview of the scene generation process:

 ### Selecting a Target and a masker